Scott T. Aaronson, MD

 Dr. Aaronson specializes in treatment-resistant affective disorders.
 He is a thought leader in the areas of biological psychiatry, diagnosis and the integration of somatic and psychological therapies.
 He is the Principal Investigator for multiple studies on the development of novel therapies for mood, anxiety and psychotic disorders.
 Dr. Aaronson is a valued speaker and educator and frequently lectures, regionally and nationally, on mood disorders, including integration of biological and psychotherapies, complex mood disorders, psychoeducation and the development of new therapies.
 He also provides diagnostic and psychopharmacological consultation.

-Dr. Aaronson currently serves as a Clinical Assistant Professor of Psychiatry at the University of Maryland School of Medicine and Distinguished Fellow of the American Psychiatric Association.
+Dr. Aaronson currently serves as an Adjunct Professor of Psychiatry at the University of Maryland School of Medicine and Distinguished Fellow of the American Psychiatric Association.
 He is also the Associate Medical Director and Director of Clinical Research at The Retreat at Sheppard Pratt, a premiere, self-funded psychiatric setting.

 Background and Education